AlexanderEkdahl/bokhyllan.lu/README.md

 * Sitemap generation
 * Print QR in book to ease later sale?
 * Remove order from mail link that does not require signing in...
 Uses and id like the verification thing.
 Create a concern?
+* Add public? method that returns { public: true } if no one is logged in.
+* Touch enabled visitors should not have hover effects
+* Format numbers
+* Email mailto link

 Can now register with alexander.ekdahl.399@student.lu.se and dat12sek@student.lu.se Quality is not limited